 Ransomware is rapidly becoming the most pervasive cyber threat in the world today.
-It’s affected large companies like Arizona Beverages and FedEx to government institutions like police departments and schools across the US.
+Ransomware attacks impact large companies like Arizona Beverages and FedEx.
+School districts and Police stations are often targets as well.

 Although many of these organizations are large is size and scope, you don’t have to be a multinational bank or the National Health Service to become a victim of ransomware and other types of malware.

-As a matter of fact, small and medium-sized businesses are just as likely, if not more, to be attacked by ransomware because in many cases they’re more vulnerable and less likely to recover.
+As a matter of fact, small and medium-sized businesses are just as likely, if not more, to be attacked by ransomware.
+As a result, they’re often more vulnerable and less likely to recover.

 What is ransomware?
 Ransomware is a computer program or virus that encrypts and freezes your data files unless you pay the perpetrator a fee.